Dead by Dawn (1998) from Johnny Web (Uncle Scoopy)

 Jodie Fisher - breasts and buns

 I'll bet you are thinking, "So, a softcore sex movie actually had a plot as good as an Alan Pakula film.
-That's probably a good thing, right?"
+That's probably a pretty good thing, right?"

 Well, sorta.
 It wasn't a bad idea, I guess, but ...